AR2000AR/openComputers_codes/README.md

 Write the item id of every items in the chest on top of the transposer in a file.
 Item are moved on the chest on the bottom once it's id is saved.
 The program stop after 3 loop without items in the chest.

 ### autocrafter
-Use a PC, a Robot, linked card and a transposer to craft items
+Experimental.
+Use a PC, a Robot, linked card and a transposer to craft items.

 ---
-## Additional librarys
+## Additional library

 ### libClass
 add object oriented programing to lua.